Artificial Intelligence for Microbiology and Microbiome Research: Application Scenarios

 Ground-breaking LLMs initially created for NLP have found success in predicting protein functions.
 These models, referred to as protein language models (PLMs), excel at generating intricate semantic representations that forge meaningful links between gene sequences and protein functions~\cite{rives2021biological,elnaggar2021prottrans,brandes2022proteinbert}.
 FunGeneTyper is a PLM-based deep learning framework designed for accurate and scalable prediction of protein-coding gene functions~\cite{zhang2024highly}.
 This framework includes two interconnected deep learning models: FunTrans and FunRep.
 While these models share a similar architecture, they are tailored for classifying functional genes at type and subtype levels, respectively.
 Both models utilize modular adapter-based architectures, incorporating a few additional parameters for efficient fine-tuning of extensive PLMs.
 Specifically, utilizing the ESM-1b model (a large-scale PLM built on a 33-layer transformer architecture~\cite{rives2021biological}), adapters are inserted into each transformer layer, serving as individual modular units that introduce new weights tuned for specific tasks.
 FunGeneTyper has shown exceptional performance in classifying ARGs and virulence factor genes.
 More significantly, it is a flexible deep learning framework that can accurately classify general protein-coding gene functions and aid in discovering numerous valuable enzymes.
+ARG-BERT is another PLM-based model for predicting ARG resistance mechanisms~\cite{yagimoto2024prediction}.
+Leveraging ProteinBERT~\cite{brandes2022proteinbert} (a BERT-based PLM), ARG-BERT includes an input layer for ARG sequences, and an output layer for predicting six resistance mechanism labels: antibiotic efflux, antibiotic inactivation, antibiotic target alteration, antibiotic target protection, antibiotic target replacement, and others.
+ARG-BERT was fine-tuned using the HMD-ARG database~\cite{li2021hmd} (composed of 17,282 high-quality sequences, coupled with labels of 15 antibiotic classes, 6 underlying resistance mechanisms, and their mobility), as well as a custom-built low-homology dataset.
+Subsequent attention analysis performed on the fine-tuned model (with HMD-ARG database) suggests that ARG-BERT takes into account biologically relevant features (e.g., antibiotic-binding sites and evolutionarily conserved regions) in making predictions.

 \phantomsection